Answers to Reverse Mortgages

-FHA’s lending limit or maximum claim amount is $625,500 through 2016.
+FHA’s lending limit or maximum claim amount is $1,089,300 through 2023.
 One can do a Reverse Mortgage with a higher valued home, but the maximum they can borrow is based on the lending limit of the program they choose.
-The equity above the lending limit is retained equity of the borrower or their heirs.

 What is the interest rate?

 The interest rate depends on the Reverse Mortgage program one chooses.
 The rate is made up of a margin and an index.
 The initial rate is determined at the time of closing.
 The FHA interest rate adjusts monthly or annually, or can be fixed.
-The initial interest rate is based on the LIBOR (London Inter-Bank Offered Rate) or the 1-year U.S. Treasury Index and the expected interest rate, used for projections, is based on the LIBOR SWAP or the 10-year U.S. Treasury.
+The initial interest rate is based on the Constant Maturity Rate (CMT) or the 1-year U.S. Treasury Index and the expected interest rate, used for projections, is based on the CMT or the 10-year U.S. Treasury.